qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Provision UFS
 ---------------
-Universal Flash Storage (UFS) provisioning helps to divide the storage into many LUNs, which stores different types of data separately.
+Universal flash storage (UFS) provisioning helps to divide the storage into many LUNs, which stores different types of data separately.
 This improves access efficiency and system organization.

-.. note:: UFS is provisioned by default.
+UFS is provisioned by default.
 If there are any changes in LUNs, UFS must be re-provisioned.
 To download the provision XML file and to check the applicability of UFS provisioning for different SoCs, see the table *UFS Provision* in `Release Specific Information <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250617225208/ReleaseNote.html#release-specific-information>`__.

 1. Download the provision file.